Music of Turkey: Folk music

-Folk instruments
+Classical & Folk instruments

 Folk instruments range from string groups as bağlama, bow instruments such as the kemençe (a type of stave fiddle), and percussion and wind, including the zurna, ney and davul.
 Regional variations place importance on different instruments, e.g. the darbuka in Rumeli and the kemençe around the Eastern Black Sea region.
 The folklore of Turkey is extremely diverse.
 Nevertheless, Turkish folk music is dominantly marked by a single musical instrument called saz or bağlama, a type of long-necked lute.
 Traditionally, saz is played solely by traveling musicians known as ozan or religious Alevi troubadours called aşık.

 Due to the cultural crossbreeding prevalent during the Ottoman Empire, the bağlama has influenced various cultures in the Eastern Mediterranean, e.g. the Greek baglamas.
 In Turkish bağlamak means 'to tie' as a reference to the tied, movable frets of the instrument.
 Like many other plucked lutes, it can be played with a plectrum (i.e., pick), with a fingerpicking style, or strummed with the backs of fingernails.
 The zurna and davul duo is also popular in rural areas, and played at weddings and other local celebrations.

+Instruments in Turkish classical music include tambur, long-necked plucked lute, ney end-blown flute, oud plucked short-necked unfretted lute, kanun plucked zither, violin, and in Mevlevi music, küdüm drum and a harp.